 Golden Rondelle Theater

 The nearby Golden Rondelle Theater was constructed for the SC Johnson Wax pavilion at the 1964-65 New York World's Fair.
 It was brought back to Racine and placed on a new base, which was designed by the Taliesin Associate Architects to complement the existing buildings of the SC Johnson corporate headquarters.
 The Golden Rondelle hosts many community and educational events and offers a rotating schedule of films.
-Free tours, including the films, the SC Johnson Administration Building and Research Tower and the adjacent Fortaleza Hall, are available Thursdays through Sundays from May 5 through Sept.
-30. Reservations are recommended.
+Tours of the SC Johnson Administration Building and Research Tower and the adjacent Fortaleza Hall, are not available from Dec.
+18, 2016 until March 2017.
+Tours for groups may be arranged by appointment.
 Call 262-260-2154 or use the online reservation form - click here.

 Also designed by Wright...